-- If installing irrigation systems, consider devices which are most water effecient for the use.
-Micro and drip irrigation and soaker hoses are examples of water effecient irrigation methods.
+- If installing irrigation systems, consider devices that are mostly water efficient for use.
+Micro and drip irrigation and soaker hoses are examples of water efficient irrigation methods.

 - Check any sprinkler systems regularly for proper operation and the presence of leaks.

 - Adjust lawn mower blades to at least three inches (or the highest setting available) A higher cut encourages grass roots to grow deeper, shades the root system and holds soil moisture better than closely clipped lawns.